 Mr. Kalnins was chosen to represent our firm at the Family Wealth Alliance’s 40 minus Leadership Summit on March 4-5, 2009, in Boston, Massachusetts, hosted by State Street Corporation.
 This event represents a family office/family wealth industry first, acknowledging the significant contributions made by professionals 40 years of age or under from a select number of firms that represent a 360-degree view of this robust space.

 Mr. Kalnins’ experience in each of the aforementioned practice areas has enabled him to proactively identify and capitalize on business and personal planning opportunities for the benefit of Firm clients.

-Mr. Kalnins obtained his Bachelor of Arts degree in Accounting from Augustana College in Rock Island, Illinois, his Juris Doctorate degree from the Thomas M. Cooley Law School in Lansing, Michigan, and his Master of Law in Taxation degree (LL.M. in Tax) from DePaul University College of Law in Chicago, Illinois.
+Mr. Kalnins obtained a Bachelor of Arts degree in Accounting from Augustana College in Rock Island, Illinois, a Juris Doctor degree from the Thomas M. Cooley Law School in Lansing, Michigan, and a Master of Laws in Taxation degree (LL.M. in Tax) from DePaul University College of Law in Chicago, Illinois.

 He is also a member of the Chicago Bar Association and the American Welfare Benefit Plan Association.